mithi/react-philosophies/README.md

 > Try to describe that component in one sentence.
 If it is only responsible for one thing then it should be simple to describe.
 If it uses the word ‘and’ or ‘or’ then it is likely that your component fails this test.

 Inspect the component's states, the props and hooks it consumes, as well as variables and methods declared inside the component (They shouldn't be too many).
 Ask yourself: Do these things actually work together to fulfill the component's purpose?
 If some of them don't, consider moving those somewhere else or breaking down your big component to smaller ones.

+(The paragraphs above is based on my 2015 article: [Three things I learned from Sandi Metz’s book as a non-Ruby programmer](https://medium.com/@mithi/review-sandi-metz-s-poodr-ch-1-4-wip-d4daac417665))

 ##### 🙈 Example